-Attorneys who have been disbarred or suspended for at least one year and one day must apply for readmission or reinstatement.
-The reinstatement and readmission processes are similar to an attorney discipline case and are intended to assess the attorney's fitness to return to the practice of law.
+Attorneys who have been suspended for at least one year and one day must apply for reinstatement to be allowed to resume the practice of law.
+Attorneys who have been disbarred must wait at least eight years before applying for readmission.
+The reinstatement and readmission processes are intended to assess the attorney's fitness to return to the practice of law.
 In readmission and reinstatement matters, the applicant attorney must prove rehabilitation and other elements by clear and convincing evidence.
-In 2022, four reinstatement or readmission matters were filed with the Office of Presiding Disciplinary Judge in 2022.
-Five were reinstated, and one was dismissed.
-Three applications were denied in 2022.
+In 2023, five reinstatement or readmission matters were filed with the Office of Presiding Disciplinary Judge.
+Two attorneys were reinstated, and three are pending.